Kacper2323/EasyEngine/README.md

 - [x] edit sprites in the editor
 - [x] save/read the level using a config file
 - [ ] save/read created sprites using a config file
-- [x] control over the view in editor
+- [x] control over the view in the editor
 - [x] make the UI more structured
-- [ ] intuitive mouse controls in the editor
+- [x] intuitive mouse controls in the editor
 - [ ] creating new scenes in the editor
-- [ ] ability to edit all currently implemented components in the editor

 ## Plans for the future
 - easy to add premade systems (pathfinding for enemies, spawners etc.)